MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

    > [!div class="mx-imgBorder"]
    > ![Select the Web option](media/field-properties-add-control-demographic2.png "Select the Web options")

-7. Select **Save** and **Publish** to publish the contact form where you have placed the demographic control.
+7. Select **Save** and **Publish** to publish the contact form where you've placed the demographic control.

 8. Go to the published contact form.
-You will see the demographic control.
+You'll see the demographic control.
 You might need to sign in the first time you use it.

    To customize what you want to show on the demographic control, select the edit button in the upper-right corner.
 This customization will apply across the organization.